-(1) Deferred Inflows and Outflows
+(m) Deferred Inflows and Outflows

-Deferred inflows of resources are an acquisition of net assets by the Department that is applicable to a future reporting period and include pension related deferred inflows.
-The pension related deferred inflows at June 30, 2017 and 2016 were \$14.3 million and \$15.7 million, respectively.
+Deferred inflows of resources are an acquisition of net assets by the Department that is applicable to a future reporting period and include pension and other postemployment benefit related deferred inflows.
+The pension and other postemployment benefit related deferred inflows at June 30, 2018 and 2017 were \$33.3 million and \$14.3 million, respectively.

-Deferred outflows of resources are the consumption of net assets by the Department that are applicable to a future reporting period and include the unamortized amounts for losses on the refunding of bond debt and pension related deferred outflows.
-Total accumulated deferred amount of debt refunding at June 30, 2017 and 2016 was \$53.1 million and \$60.0 million, respectively.
-Total pension related deferred outflows at June 30, 2017 and 2016 were \$39.0 million and \$20.8 million, respectively.
+Deferred outflows of resources are the consumption of net assets by the Department that are applicable to a future reporting period and include the unamortized amounts for losses on the refunding of bond debt, pension, and other postemployment benefit related deferred outflows.
+Total accumulated deferred amount of debt refunding at June 30, 2018 and 2017 was \$46.6 million and

+\$53.1 million, respectively.
+Total pension and other postemployment benefit related deferred outflows at June 30, 2018 and 2017 were \$26.3 million and \$39.0 million, respectively.

-(m) Capital Grants
+(n) Capital Grants

 Grants received for the acquisition or construction of capital assets are recorded as nonoperating revenues (capital contributions) when earned.
 Grants are earned when costs relating to such capital assets, which are reimbursable under the terms of the grants, have been incurred.
-During the years ended June 30, 2017 and 2016, the Department recorded \$11.5 million and \$22.5 million, respectively, in capital contributions consisting of federal grants in aid of construction and funding of debt service, which are reimbursable.
+During the years ended June 30, 2018 and 2017, the Department recorded \$14.5 million and \$11.5 million, respectively, in capital contributions consisting of federal grants in aid of construction and funding of debt service, which are reimbursable.

-(n) Operating Transfers
+(o) Transfers

 The Department transfers funds to the City to cover its pro-rata share of costs when certain projects are implemented by the City in which the Department is a direct beneficiary.
-During the year ended June 30, 2017, \$5.2 million in transfers were recorded, while no transfers were recorded during fiscal year 2016.
-The transfer that occurred during fiscal year 2017 was related to the Department's portion of the City's Oracle ERP software upgrade costs and fleet services charges.
+During the year ended June 30, 2018, \$2.7 million in transfers were recorded, while \$5.2 million were recorded during fiscal year 2017.
+The transfer that occurred during fiscal year 2018 was related to the Department's portion of the City's Oracle ERP software upgrade and ethics e-filing software costs.

-(o) Net Position
+(p) Net Position